newpolygons/Blueberry/README.md

 # Blueberry
- Currently Playing Spotify Song As Wallpaper for Gnome and inital support for MacOS
+ Currently Playing Spotify Song As Wallpaper for Gnome and MacOS